Grizvold/Documentations-and-Guides/echo "# Documentations-and-Guides" >> README.md git init git add README.md git commit -m "first commit" git remote add origin https:/github.com/Grizvold/docker-compose.md

 `docker rmi $(docker images -a -q)` | Remove all images

+> Docker-Compose commands:
- Docker Compose | Second Header
+ Docker Compose commands | Description
 ------------ | -------------
 docker-compose up -d | starts the containers in the background and leaves them running.